 Square’s reputation for customer support was weaker in its early years when the company relied heavily on online support forums and had limited phone support available.
 More recently, live phone support has become available, and the company’s reputation has improved.
 Merchant accounts, meanwhile, have various support packages but tend to have a phone and online support available, with many companies offering 24-hour availability.

 Square’s simplicity can sometimes be a curse when its options and limitations contradict business needs; while a few alternate payment models are available, the options are substantially less diverse than those available through merchant account companies.
-Merchant account companies also cover special situations such as high-risk merchant accounts, large volumes of online transactions, and much more.
+Merchant account companies also cover special situations such as high-risk merchant accounts for bad credit, large volumes of online transactions, and much more.

 While Square’s market share is difficult to determine, it’s certainly true that the company — not to mention similar businesses that have copied its business model — is a prominent choice in the market today.
 There are valid reasons to choose Square, especially in the early days of starting a venture.
 Its deployment time and the simplicity of its structure and hardware can get companies moving quickly, while its lack of monthly fees or contracts can save money and hassle.